GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/TC_basics.rst

 ------------------------------------
 Media that appears cloudy/turbid or the clear presence of fungal growth (e.g. fuzzy/fluffy white ball) indicates the culture is likely contaminated.
 If contamination is suspected:

-1. Immediately bleach the culture for at least 20 min.
+1. Immediately bleach the culture for at least 20 min **outside of a BSC** (we don't want to bring contamination into the BSC!).
 Pour the liquid down the sink.
 2. Discard the flask/dish/plate in a biohazard waste bin (step can) and close and change the bin.
 Change your gloves immediately.
-3. Decontaminate any surfaces the contaminated culture came into contact with using bleach or 70% ethanol.
+3. Decontaminate any surfaces that the contaminated culture came into contact with using bleach or 70% ethanol.
 4. Clean any surfaces in the incubator where the contaminated culture was stored.
 (Do not directly spray into the incubator; instead wet a Kimwipe with 70% ethanol and clean the surface.)
 5. Check the media bottle you used for the contaminated culture---if suspicious, bleach and discard the media.
 6. Change gloves again and continue working with the rest of your cultures.